 Make sure the test kit you have will test for free chlorine and combined chlorine.

-How to Test for Chlorine with Pool Strips
+How to Test Chlorine in Pool (Using Test Strips)

 Using test strips is by far the easiest way for pool owners to test the chlorine levels in their pools.
 They’re becoming more accurate and these days, some pool industry professionals use this over liquid test kits.